HamPoole/BuySolar/design_doc.md

 - Personal computer specific architectures.
 Is creating a desktop application feasible?
 - Commercial, paid for alternatives are readily available.

-## Goals and Guidelines: Describe any goals and guidelines for the design of the software.

-Goal is to allow to nontechnical users who have previously not used real time priced power to integrate with real time power.

-Must work on Windows and MacOS, whilst being hostable on Unix servers.

 ## Architecture and Development.